 In September 2009, we initiated enrollment in a dose-escalating Phase 1/2 clinical trial aimed at determining the optimal dose for further development based on the safety, tolerability, and immunogenicity of the CDX-1401 vaccine.
-The trial will evaluate three different doses of the vaccine in combination with resiquimod, an activator of TLR 7 and 8.
-We expect to enroll approximately 36 patients with solid tumor cancers at multiple clinical sites in the United States.
+The trial will evaluate three different doses of the vaccine in combination with TLR agonists poly-ICLC or HiltonolTM and/or R848 or resiquimod.
+We expect to enroll approximately 48 patients with solid tumor cancers at multiple clinical sites in the United States.
+We expect to present preliminary data from this study during the fourth quarter of 2010.